andjo/git-slack-hook/README.md

-# Git post-receive hook for Slack
+# Git post-receive hook for Slack at Roxen AB

 This is a bash script that posts a message into your [Slack](https://slack.com) channel when changes are pushed.